-Once you've completed setup of RevDirect in your environment, you’re ready to start communicating securely!
+Once you have completed setup of RevDirect in your environment, you are ready to start communicating securely!
 While you can use Direct to correspond back and forth just as you would with standard email, one of the significant benefits of the Direct protocol is being able to exchange clinical information securely and in electronic format.
 When you are the recipient of a message with electronic clinical information, those messages and attachments will be delivered directly to your Messages inbox.

 When you are the sender of electronic health information, there are two potential paths to follow and that decision ultimately comes down to whether or not you are referring a patient to another provider.